twilio-labs/function-templates/voice-ivr/README.md

 This project requires some environment variables to be set.
 To keep any tokens and secrets secure, make sure to not commit the `.env` file in git.
 When setting up the project with `twilio serverless:init ...` the Twilio CLI will create a `.gitignore` file that excludes `.env` from the version history.

-Copy `.env.example`, and set the following values:
+Set the following values in `.env`:

 | Variable          | Meaning                                                  | Required |
 | :---------------- | :------------------------------------------------------- | :------- |